realpython/python-guide/docs/shipping/freezing.rst

 Freezing Your Code
 ==================

-An alterinative to shipping your code is freezing it — shipping it as an executable with a bundled Python enterpreter.
+An alternative to shipping your code is freezing it — shipping it as an executable with a bundled Python interpreter.

 Many applications you use every day do this: